 It is essential to prove that the defamatory statement was false.
 If the statement is true, then you cannot establish defamation.
-Further, if the statement was not made to a third party, it cannot be considered to be defamation.
+Further, according to North Carolina tort law if the statement was not made to a third party, it cannot be considered to be defamation.

 In North Carolina, fraud is common.
 It is defined as an intentional and deliberate lie, relied upon by a third party, and causing tangible harm to the person who relied on the lie.

 North Carolina law defines trespassing as an intentional tort against property.
 Trespass to land involves intentionally intruding onto the real property of another without authorization, regardless of whether you had knowledge of trespassing.
 Trespass to chattel involves invading a person’s personal property, like damaging property or depriving the victim of possession of the property.